casse-boubou/hassio-addons-edge/sharry-dependency-less/DOCS.md

 [![Open your Home Assistant instance and show the add add-on repository dialog with a specific repository URL pre-filled.][add-repo-shield]][add-repo]

-Ensuite recherchez Sharry-dependency-less dans le store et cliquez sur installer:
+Ensuite recherchez Sharry dans le store et cliquez sur installer:

 [![Open your Home Assistant instance and show the dashboard of a Supervisor add-on.][add-addon-shield]][add-addon]